Bigstone Lending Pty Ltd ABN 86 623 564 072

-We will seek to ensure that your personal information is protected from inference, misuse, loss, unauthorised access, modification or disclosure, whether held by us or by our service providers locally and overseas.
+We will seek to ensure that your personal information (including credit information) is protected from inference, misuse, loss, unauthorised access, modification or disclosure, whether held by us or by our service providers locally and overseas.

 Your personal information may be stored by a third party data storage providers, and may be combined or linked to other information held about you in a client file.
 Computer stored information is protected through the use of passwords, and we limit access to your personal information to those staff members and third parties who need to know, in order to conduct our business, and service your account.
 Where we no longer require the personal information for the purpose we collected it for, we will take reasonable steps to destroy it.

-We may collect, hold, use and disclose your information:
+We may collect, hold, use and disclose your information (including credit information):